hammertater/treechop/README.md

 The number of chops required to fell a tree can depend on the size of the tree (the number of log blocks it contains), and is very configurable.
 Below, configuration options are highlighted `like this` and can be found in the `/[your minecraft folder]/config/treechop-common.toml` file after starting Minecraft with TreeChop installed at least once.

+The `algorithm` used to determine the number of chops can be set to any of the options below, where each comes with its own set of parameters.

 ### Linear

+`algorithm = "LINEAR"`

 The linear algorithm follows the function